douaeelh2/Java-Doc/README.md

   ### Set:
   - A set is a collection that does not allow duplicate elements.
 This means that each element in a set is unique.
 Common implementations of the Set interface include HashSet, TreeSet, LinkedHashSet, etc.

     `HashSet:`
     - It is implemented using a hash table.
 It does not maintain any order of elements; instead, it uses the hash code of the objects to store elements.
-    -  Does not allow duplicate elements.
-If you try to add duplicates, they will be ignored.
+    -  If you try to add duplicates, they will be ignored.
     -  Allows a single null element.

          ```java